juniperalcorn/data-structures-practice/README.md

 Pros: insertation and removal have O(1), using a linked list.
 If you need searching and access, not the right data structure.
 Keeps track of and maintains order.

 ## Trees
 A single root node points to one or more other nodes, its child nodes.
 Each child node then branches off into 0 or more nodes.
+Trees are hierarchical, as opposed to linear, data structures.

 Characteristics:
 - Trees must have a single start point, the root.